-Phylogrouping enables us to determine if the source of E. coli contamination is of animal or environmental origin, which will inform the risk assessment process.
+Phylogrouping enables us to determine if the source of contamination is of animal or environmental origin, which will inform your risk assessment process.

-E.coli strains can be separated into a phylogroup structure, which at present includes the following eight phylo-groups: A, B1, B2, C, D, E, F and cryptic clade I (Clermont et al., 2013).
+Escherichia coli strains can be separated into a phylogroup structure, which at present includes eight phylo-groups: A, B1, B2, C, D, E, F and cryptic clade I (Clermont et al., 2013).

 Phylogroup B1 strains are the group most often detected in water samples and are considered 'environmental' strains.
-By contrast B2 and D strains are usually detected in the human gut flora.
+By contrast B2 and D strains are usually detected in human gut flora.